 Our project came from a need to minimize instructor grading time in the course CPRE 2880, while maximizing student success.
 It uses the open source PrairieLearn framework (PL) to provide the structure for a homework solution, including course sections, assignments, homework questions, and options on calculating grades.
-The CPRE 2880 PrairieLearn project has been in development for two years total by two previous senior design teams.
-Each of these groups made strides in understanding how to set up PrairieLearn to work in the Iowa State environment and translating assignments, which are currently given to students in Word document form, into PrairieLearn questions.
+The CPRE 2880 PrairieLearn project has been in development for three years total by three senior design teams.
+Each group has made strides in understanding how to set up PrairieLearn to work in the Iowa State environment and translating assignments, which are currently given to students in Word document form, into PrairieLearn questions.

-Our client requires the use of the PrairieLearn framework to implement the 12 current homework assignments as questions each consisting of Python, C, and HTML code.
+Our client required the use of the PrairieLearn framework to implement the 12 current homework assignments used in lectures as questions, each consisting of Python, C, and HTML code.
 These questions span the material of CPRE 2880, including GPIO, UART, ARM assembly language, and more.
-We must have as many questions as possible able to be graded automatically, without the need for instructor review.
-Questions must also be broken into component parameters that can be randomized so that students can have "infinite" question variants generated to practice concepts.
+We were required to have as many questions to be graded automatically, without the need for instructor review.
+Questions were to be broken into component parameters that can be randomized so that students can have "infinite" question variants generated to practice concepts.

 The design of this solution centers around PrairieLearn's functionality and compatibility.
 The course must have a corresponding Git repository, which houses the code, test files, and configuration files for each question and assignment.
 We have received a Linux machine from Iowa State's ETG which acts as the PL server for this course.
 Students will be able to access the server through a URL with their email and complete assigned homeworks on the website.
-We plan to integrate PrairieLearn with the Canvas API to allow grades to auto populate in the gradebook, and with ISU's SSO to provide secure and efficient logins.
+We integrated PrairieLearn with the Canvas API to allow grades to auto populate in the gradebook, and with ISU's SSO to provide secure and efficient logins.